10 Halloween Email Newsletter Examples + Tips [2023]

 Bath and Body Works uses this campaign as part of its early Halloween sale strategy to get its subscribers to stock up on holiday goods as early as possible.

-Why it works: This Halloween campaign is simple and spooky, with the right amount of color to attract attention to the product.
-The copy reflects the holiday theme, and it is short, allowing the subscriber to move to the call-to-action quickly to take action.
+Why it works: This Halloween campaign is simple and dark, with the right amount of color to attract attention to the product.
+The copy reflects the holiday theme, and it is short, allowing the subscriber to move to the call-to-action quickly to convert.

 While the button could have been a different color, the message is clear, and potential shoppers can instantly recognize the benefit of getting this early Halloween deal.
 Crafting and sending promotional emails as early as possible is a great way to be one step ahead of your competition and get more sales.